 After the great defeat in debates over the guru ordinance in 1928, the first chance that the kaum kuno, and especially the penghulus, was given to exert its leadership on administrative issues was the election for a Minangkabau representative in the Volksraad, which was to take place in 1930.
 The election system in West Sumatra was very unfair for the bulk of the population, for it was carried out by four city councils (gemeenteraad) in Padang Panjang, Padang, Bukittinggi, and Sawah Lunto, all of which were administrative bodies with some legislative power in municipal affairs within the framework of residency administration.
 Of these, the Padang Panjang council had 27 Minangkabau seats, while the rest had only 3 each.
-Thus, the representative was in practice decided by the Padang Panjang council.
+Thus, the representative was in practice decided by the Padang Panjang council.68

-Penghulus of areas other than these four cities had requested that all penghulus in West Sumatra should be entitled to vote for the representative after the first election.
-Two adat associations were particularly enthusiastic about this issue, namely SAAM and Perkumpulan Adat Alam Minangkabau (Adat Association of the Minangkabau World).
-These two associations jointly held a meeting in August 1926, attended by 500
+Penghulus of areas other than these four cities had requested that all penghulus in West Sumatra should be entitled to vote for the representative after the first election.69 Two adat associations were particularly enthusiastic about this issue, namely SAAM and Perkumpulan Adat Alam Minangkabau (Adat Association of the Minangkabau World).
+These two associations jointly held a meeting in August 1926, attended by 500 penghulus.
+The meeting requested that the Minangkabau representative should be a penghulu who knew the adat well.
+70 However there was no response from the government.

-67. &lt;u>Sinar Soematra, 14 October 1935, IPO 1935, no.43, p.675; Persamaan 12 October 1934, IPO 1935, no.43, pp.675-77.

-68. Report of Kiewiet de Jong on the election of Volksraat members, in Mailr.1186x/1929, Bijlage II.

-69. Letter of LeFebvre, Padang, 6 July 1918, no. 7846, in Mailr.
+- 67. Sinar Soematra, 14 October 1935, IPO 1935, no.43, p.675; Persamaan 12 October 1934, IPO 1935, no.43, pp.675-77. - 68.
+Report of Kiewiet de Jong on the election of Volksraat members, in Mailr.1186x/1929, Bijlage II. - 69.
+Letter of LeFebvre, Padang,6 July 1918, no. 7846, in Mailr.
 1664/1918.